argoflow/argoflow-aws/README.md

 }
 ```

-For every IRSA Role you set up, you will a trust relationship such as the one above (substituting of course for the actual oidc provider url) and setting values "kube-system" and "external-dns" in `system:serviceaccount:kube-system:external-dns` for appropriate for the Namespace and ServiceAccount names respectively.
+For every IRSA Role you set up, you will need a trust relationship such as the one above (substituting of course for the actual oidc provider url) and setting values "kube-system" and "external-dns" in `system:serviceaccount:kube-system:external-dns` for appropriate for the Namespace and ServiceAccount names respectively.

 ## Policies